hairuo/hairuo.github.io/_posts/2025-10-13-variance-of-discrete-random-variables.md

 ---

 # Background
-In the textbook "**Applied Statistics and Probability for Engineers**" 7edition by Montgomery and Runger, chapter 3, Discrete Random Variables and Probability Distributions, some basic concepts are introduced as follows.
+In the textbook "*Applied Statistics and Probability for Engineers*" 7edition by Montgomery and Runger, chapter 3, *Discrete Random Variables and Probability Distributions*, some basic concepts are introduced.

-This post is a note to prove the equation (3.6b) for the variance of discrete uniform distributions.
+This post presents a derivation of equation (3.6b), which gives the variance of discrete uniform distributions.

 ## 3.1 Probability Distributions and Probability Mass Functions